 Daniel Milton is a litigator at Ross Nasseri LLP with a broad litigation practice.
 Daniel is a confident, well rounded and creative advocate who uses his effective cross examination and strong courtroom advocacy to obtain results for clients.
 He has significant trial, arbitration, and appeal experience and has appeared before every level of court in Ontario.
 Daniel prides himself on providing clients with comprehensive, well-reasoned and strategic advice so clients can be confident proceeding to litigation, or negotiating a fair settlement.
+Daniel has been recognized as a One to Watch by Canada’s Best Lawyers (2026) for corporate and commercial litigation.

 Daniel’s practice also includes representing clients who were victims of corporate and investor fraud, and crisis management.
 He has successfully obtained judgment against corporations and their directors for fraudulent invoicing practices and cheque fraud, and has obtained urgent Mareva and Norwich orders to freeze assets related to investment fraud.
 Daniel has experience bringing and defending against motions seeking urgent injunctive relief, including defending against municipal by-law violations.